startupjs/startupjs/packages/app/README.md

 The components you specify will have `goBack` and `disableError` props.
 - `goBack` will return you on previous route (similar to `history.goBack()` from `react-router-native`).
 This is useful when you need to make a transition from the wrong route for example.
 - `disableError` will disable the error.
-This is useful when an error occurs on the same route and you need to stay on the same page ().
+This is useful when an error occurs on the same route and you need to stay on the same page.

 ### server
 Add critical version info to your `config.json` file in the root of your project.
 This file will hold the critical version info of your application.